cjihrig/promise-throw/README.md

 - Intended to be used by applications, not other modules.
 - Handled `'unhandledRejection'` and `'multipleResolves'` events.
+  - `'multipleResolves'` is currently not handled because `Promise.race()` currently triggers this event.
 - JavaScript `Error` serialization is very lossy.
 - Primary goal is to maintain state during serialization due to:
   - `util.inspect()`